tweepy/tweepy/docs/api.rst

 .. method:: API.lists_ownerships([user_id], [screen_name], [count], [cursor])

    Returns the lists owned by the specified user.
 Private lists will only be shown if the authenticated user is also the owner of the lists.
-If ``user_id`` or ``screen_name`` are not provided, the memberships for the authenticating user are returned.
+If ``user_id`` and ``screen_name`` are not provided, the ownerships for the authenticating user are returned.

    :param screen_name: |screen_name|
    :param user_id: |user_id|